Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: General expression for thermodynamics of the black hole for

 \subsection{Comments on the maximum temperature $T_{max}$ and $C_{P,Q}$}

-Before proceeding to discuss more details on thermodynamics, we would like to make comments on the relation of the temperature and value $N$ as follows: The black hole has a maximum temperature $T_{max}$ at, \be r_{max}^N = \frac{Q^2}{ ( N-1) \beta^{2 - N} \Lambda} \en Since $\Lambda <0$, $r_{max}$ will be real only if $N < 1$.
+Before proceeding to discuss more details on thermodynamics, we would like to make comments on the relation of the temperature and value $N$ as follows: The black hole has a maximum temperature $T_{max}$ at,

+Since $\Lambda <0$, $r_{max}$ will be real only if $N < 1$.
 Hence for $ 2/3 < N < 1$, the maximum temperature is given by, \be T_{max} = \frac{Q^2}{ \pi (1 - N) r_+} \en When $ N \geq 1$, the temperature does not have a maximum.
 In Fig.$\refb{tvsn}$, temperature is plotted for various values of $N$ and one can see that for $N <1$ there are maximum values of the temperature.

 Existence of a maximum for the temperature does have an effect on the $C_{P,Q}$.
 Since $C_{P,Q} = T \left( \frac{\partial S}{\partial T} \right)_{P}$ which is also equal to $T \left( \frac{\partial S}{\partial r_+} \right)_{P} / \left( \frac{\partial T}{\partial r_+} \right)_{P}$, existence of the maximum of the temperature does significantly effects the behavior of $C_{P,Q}$.
 Since $\left( \frac{\partial T}{\partial r_+} \right)=0$ at $T_{max}$, $C_{P,Q} \ra \pm \infty$ at $r = r_{max}$.
 Hence there would be two branches for $C_{P,Q}$ when $T_{max}$ exists where as there will be only one branch when $T_{max}$ does not exist.
 This phenomenon is demonstrated in Fig.$\refb{cpalln}$.